divinewton/CPSC353/PA03 - Spotify API/README.md

 + Calls the API to search for an artist and shows the user their top ten songs.
 + Shows the user the number of the artist's albums and asks if they want to see a list.
 If so, it shows them.
 + Gives the user the option to search for another artist.
++ Tells the user who has more albums.

 ## Identifying Information